-Throughout the 6-week, paid traineeship they will be shadowing the projects and wider Create London team, working closely with our Panic! producers Alice White and Caitlin Garner-Bacon.
-We are looking forward to working with them and helping to kick start their careers in the arts.
+Throughout the 6-week, paid traineeship they shadowed the projects and wider Create London team, and worked closely with our Panic! producers Alice White and Caitlin Garner-Bacon.

 My name is Jade Onojeruo.
 I am London born and bred, with a fine art degree from Lancaster University.
 During my degree, I explored the power of light and colour theories as a medium to create transcendental experiences that provoke a deeper understanding of the human condition.
 I was always interested in making artworks that examines the everyday but at the same time, were immersive and had a sense of participant/community engagement.
 I am really excited to work with Create London as they continually redefine what art can be.